Lewiston–Queenston Bridge

 The Lewiston–Queenston Bridge, also known as the Queenston–Lewiston Bridge, is an arch bridge that crosses the Niagara River gorge just south of the Niagara Escarpment.
 The bridge was officially opened on November 1, 1962.
 It is an international bridge between the United States and Canada.
 It connects Interstate 190 in the town of Lewiston, New York to Highway 405 in the community of Queenston, Ontario.
-The Lewiston–Queenston Bridge is a twin of the Rainbow Bridge at Niagara Falls and designed by Richard (Su Min) Lee.
+The Lewiston–Queenston Bridge is architecturally similar to the Rainbow Bridge at nearby Niagara Falls.

-Customs plazas are located on both ends of the bridge, with tolls only being charged on entering Canada ($5.00 USD or $6.50 CAD per passenger automobile).
+Customs plazas are located on both ends of the bridge, with tolls only being charged on entering Canada ($6.00 USD or $8.50 CAD per passenger automobile).
 The bridge accepts E-ZPass electronic toll collection and houses the second Canadian E-ZPass collection facility, after the nearby Peace Bridge.
 Also, two duty-free stores are located between the two plazas.

-The bridge permits no pedestrians, but licensed taxi service is permitted.
+The bridge permits no pedestrians, but bicycles and licensed taxi service is permitted.
 The Lewiston–Queenston Bridge lacks expedited border clearance facilities for NEXUS and FAST card holders traveling from the United States into Canada, but does have a NEXUS lane for travel into the United States.

 Gantries have lights indicating the direction of traffic as the lanes are reversible.
 Speed limit is posted in kilometres and miles per hour (15 mph limit) along the bridge.
 Canadian and United States flags fly at the midpoint on the south side of the bridge.

-Customs clearance and tolls

-There is customs clearance on either side of the bridge.
+Border crossing and toll

+The crossing is the fourth-busiest on the Canada–United States border, with delays of up to two hours.
+It is on the most direct route connecting the US Interstate system to Toronto and Detroit.
+Canada replaced its border inspection facilities in 2011.
+The United States announced plans in 2016 to spend US$50 million to upgrade the primary inspection facilities.
+Construction was completed in 2022.
+Both facilities are open 24 hours per day, 365 days per year.

 The toll for use of the bridge is payable upon entering Canada only.